-As discussed in Note 1, the financial statements present only the financial position and changes in financial position of ESU No. 19 and do not purport to, and do not, present fairly the financial position of the District as of August 31, 2019 or the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the financial position and changes in financial position of ESU No. 19 and do not purport to, and do not, present fairly the financial position of the District as of August 31, 2020 or the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+Our opinions are not modified with respect to this matter.